 Tennessee state parks have a wealth of outdoor opportunities that make them a great destination year-round.
 Extend your stay with an overnight or multi-day stay in the new lodges, cabins and campsites to soak up all the scenery and natural fun.
 Here’s what’s new in Tennessee’s state parks.

-The new Lodge at Pickwick Landing has stunning views of nearby Pickwick Dam, a full-service restaurant called the Poplar, a bar and lounge and modern room designs.
-Choose from a king-sized bed or double queen with a balcony overlooking the Tennessee River and Pickwick Dam.
-ADA-accessible rooms are also available.
+Coming soon, the new Lodge at Pickwick Landing, currently under construction, will have stunning views of nearby Pickwick Dam, a full-service restaurant, a bar and lounge and modern room designs.
+You'll be able to choose from a king-sized bed or double queen with a balcony overlooking the Tennessee River and Pickwick Dam.
+ADA-accessible rooms will also be available.
 Take in all the water activities you can from paddling to canoeing and casting a fishing line for sauger, striped bass, catfish and white and yellow bass.

 Want an affordable place to stay with some of the comforts of home?
 Book a camping cabin at Paris Landing State Park.
 Ranging from $50-65 a night, the “camper cabins” have two XL full-size beds that can sleep up to four people.
 A minifridge, microwave, coffee pot, table and climate control are included.
 They are located in the campground area of the state park and have access to the bathhouse.
 Spend your days swimming, walking the three hiking trails, birding, golfing and fishing from the piers, bank or by boat.